hy-inger/htmltojs/readme.md

 npm install htmltojs -g;
 ```

 2、Run the following cammand.
+If the array of label is empty, the whole file will be confused.

 ```
-htmltojs input_file output_file [tag]
+htmltojs -f input_file -o output_file [label1,label2]
 ```

-- `input_file`: the file that you want to confuse to, don't begin with '/', eg: `index.html`; `tpl/test.html`;
+- `-f input_file`: `required`.
+The file that you want to confuse to, don't begin with '/', eg: `index.html`; `tpl/test.html`.No matter where the parameter is placed, just with `-f`.<br/><br/>
-- `out_file`: the file that you want to output the results to,  if the params is empty, the results will output to the `current directory`(where you run the cammand) named `htmltojs.html`;
+- `-o out_file`: `optional`.
+The file that you want to output the results to,  if the params is empty, the results will output to the `current directory`(where you run the cammand) named `htmltojs.html`.
+No matter where the parameter is placed, just with `-o`.<br/><br/>
-- `[tag]`: the tags that you want to conflicts only, tag of the same can't nest, or would cause error.
+- `[label]`: `optional`.
+The labels that you want to conflicts only, label of the same can't nest, or would cause error.
+No matter where the parameter is placed, as long as the format is an array.

 ###history:

+- 20160-12-28-v0.5.x Support for minify html.
 - 2016-12-28-v0.4.x Support for confusing specified tags
 - 2016-12-27-v0.3.x The character ACSII code value + random offset into hexadecimal numerical output
 - 2016-12-23-v0.2.x Change the character to the ASCII value + 1 to the character to the random ASCII value character